 Scientific Data for Multiple Audiences

-One of NACSE's primary activities is the development of large databases that present "different "personalities" for different types of users.
-Many types of audiences may be interested in the information contained in a given database, but the level of detail they want/need will vary dramatically.
+Many types of audiences may be interested in the information in a given database, but the level of detail they want/need will vary dramatically.
+From the beginning NACSE has specialized in developing large scientific databases that present "different "personalities" targeted at different types of users.

-- Synoptic Key to the Lichens: How professionals gain quick access to information on lichen species and distribution.
+- Synoptic Key to the Lichens(lower image at right): How professionals gain quick access to information on lichen species and distribution

-- Lichenland: A fun way for novices to get into the game, with teaching aids to help you learn about lichens.
+- Lichenland (upper image at right): A fun way for novices to get into the game, with teaching aids to help you learn about lichens